-Mudzini Kwetu is our girl's home in Mtwapa, Kenya.
-It was built to make sure the girls feel like what they are: members of a family, not orphans in an institution.
-Each floor of the main house has four bedrooms, a living room, kitchen, house-mother and family of mixed-age children.
+Mudzini Kwetu is our first four girls’ homes in Mtwapa, Kenya.
+Our homes are designed to make girls feel like what they are: members of a family, not orphans in an institution.
+Each family home has four bedrooms, a living room, kitchen, housemother and family of mixed-age girls.
 This is their home and their family until they choose to leave and make their own lives.

 Click here to see pictures from opening

 Our first elementary school has a capacity of 900, plus pre-school, and a high-quality curriculum that will take from the best in the US, UK and Kenya.
 This is not a ‘charity school’ but a school that you would send your children to.
 It will educate children from poverty and privilege together so it is doubly sustainable: